Shotanatoptio/text2sql/README.md

 # Text to SQL Application

-This repository contains a powerful Text to SQL application that efficiently converts natural language text input about a marketing database into the correct SQL query.
-With this application, you can easily interact with your database using simple and intuitive language.
+This repository contains a Text to SQL application that efficiently converts natural language text input about a marketing database into the correct SQL query.

 ## Table of Contents